 Use any extra for debt repayment, retirement, or current financial goals

-You’ve decided on a budget system, gathered your tools, tracked your outgoing expenses, created a budget according to each paycheck, given every penny in your budget a job and, amazingly, find yourself with a little bit of extra cash at the end of a pay period.
+You’ve decided on a budget system, gathered your tools, tracked your outgoing expenses, created a budget according to each paycheck, given every penny in your budget a job, and, amazingly, found a little bit of extra cash at the end of a pay period.

 What do you do?
-I want to encourage you to give that extra money more power by putting it towards debt repayment, retirement, or any other current financial goal!
+I encourage you to give that extra money more power by putting it towards debt repayment, retirement, or any other current financial goal!

-It is so exciting to watch your money work FOR you instead of being a stressor.
-You will feel powerful knowing that you made a plan and executed it so well that you find yourself with extra money.
+Watching your money work FOR you is so exciting instead of being a stressor.
+You will feel powerful knowing that you made and executed a plan so well that you have extra money.

 Keep that momentum going by applying this money towards your financial goals.